Registering and Reporting Requirements - Nexus

-Every corporation (or association taxable as a corporation) which carries on business or has the right to carry on business in Connecticut must register with the Department of Revenue Services.
+Every corporation (or association taxable as a corporation) that carries on business or has the right to carry on business in Connecticut must register with the Department of Revenue Services.

 The sales and use tax applies to the retail sales of most goods, the lease or rental of goods and sales of certain services.
 The sales tax is assessed on the total amount you charge for goods and services.
 The use tax is assessed on the purchase price charged for goods and services when the seller of those goods or services does not collect sales tax from the purchaser.

-If a sales and use tax permit is lost or destroyed, you may obtain a new permit by writing to the Registration Section with a request for a copy of your permit.
+If a Sales and Use Tax Permit is lost or destroyed, you may obtain a new permit by writing to the E-Services/Reg Apps with a request for a copy of your permit.
 To change a name or address on a permit, write to the Registration Section or show the change on the front of the sales and use tax return.
 The mailing address for correspondence is:

 Department of Revenue Services